nbhankes/nbhankes-tech-blog/src/pages/posts/how-to-prompt-LLM-for product-photo.md

 ## Creating a Product Variant Group Photo

-I created three product photos for three product variants.
+I created three product photos for three product variants using the method described above.
 Next, I wanted to create an image of the products grouped together.
 The LLM has no knowledge of the relative scale of the three product variants, so my prompt had to include scale information.

 In addition to supplying the three product images, I created the following prompt: